Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 As young adults, we learn how to respond to our internal struggles and manage our inner resources from the role models around us.
 Establishing quality communication and an open-door policy for talking about emotions early on in a child’s life is important.
 This provides them with comfort and trust as they get older and encounter more emotions than they possibly know how to handle.
 If you notice difficult behavior from your teenage daughter, such as becoming more irritable and stressed, it’s crucial to assess their feelings and actively listen to their problems.

-How defiance could be related to mental health
+How teen defiance could be related to mental health

-It can be challenging to stay positive when your difficult teenage daughter's eye rolls after you give a direction.
+It can be difficult to stay positive when your difficult teenage daughter's eye rolls after you give a direction.
 As a major part of their support system, it’s important for you as a parent coach to show concern and interest in certain personality changes.
-When your teenage daughter begins to show an increase in negativity, attitude, or defiance, there’s a stigma that parents brush off the problems with the excuse of growing pains; often, parents think “She’ll eventually grow out of it.”
-Your teenage daughter is most likely not challenging you for the enjoyment of being a burden.
+When your teen girl begins to show an increase in negativity, attitude, or defiance, there’s a stigma that parents brush off the problems with the excuse of growing pains; often, parents think “She’ll eventually grow out of it.”
+Your teen girl is most likely not making things difficult for you for the enjoyment of being a burden.
 If you believe it may be possible that your teenage girl is experiencing mental health concerns, such as depression, body image issues, or eating disorders, then it can be best to seek professional help for her.

 Often, your child is looking for answers, and if they're questioning your rules or judgment, this doesn't mean they're not looking to you for answers.
 They may just not be communicating in a way you understand.
 Take a moment to reflect on your high school years: managing multiple classes, developing social skills, battling awkward physical changes, etc. Being a teenage girl isn’t always easy and usually requires a lot of learning.

 Looking for answers is part of your girl finding her own path and creating an independent sense of self.
 For many teen girls, part of this journey to becoming a fully mature individual involves changing friend groups and searching for where they fit in.
 Sometimes, this can involve experimentation with sexual activity, style of dressing, or self-expression, which can be difficult for parents to understand or manage.
-This is why it is important for parents to instill positive risk-taking into their kids, which may help improve teen mental health.
-As parents, it can be crucial to encourage taking healthy risks and talking about difficult topics with their teenage daughters.
-That way, they’re armed with the facts rather than potentially untrue information they found on social media.
+This is why it is important for parents to instill positive risk-taking into their teens, which may help improve teen mental health.
+As parents, it can be crucial to encourage taking healthy risks and talking about difficult topics with their teenage girls.
+That way, these teen girls are armed with the facts rather than potentially untrue information they found on social media.

 Checking biases

-Examining your own biases as a parent before jumping to negative conclusions about your teen’s behavior is important.
-Suppose you believe your teenage daughter is becoming more rebellious, risk-taking, aggravated, or negative.
-In that case, it is important to have a conversation and express your concern and discomfort, as opposed to thinking they’ll eventually grow out of negative behaviors.
+Examining your own biases as a parent before jumping to negative conclusions about your teen’s difficult behavior is important.
+Suppose you believe your teenage girl is becoming more rebellious, risk-taking, aggravated, or negative.
+In that case, it is important to have a conversation and express your concern and discomfort, as opposed to thinking the teen eventually grow out of difficult behaviors.

 Showing vulnerability to teens isn't going to give them an upper hand in the household; rather, it shows them how to respectfully bring up issues and talk them out without having to manage things by themselves.
 Respectful communication can be especially key for your daughter if they experience others’ negative emotions.